Admin Guide Help

 services: keycloak: image: quay.io/keycloak/keycloak:23.0 deploy: restart_policy: condition: always delay: 5s window: 120s ports: - '8080:8080' depends_on: - keycloak_db command: start-dev --db mariadb --db-url-host keycloak_db --db-username keycloak_docker --db-password KeyCloakPassword1234 --http-port 8080 environment: DB_VENDOR: mariadb DB_ADDR: keycloak_db DB_PORT: 3306 DB_DATABASE: keycloak DB_USER: keycloak_docker DB_PASSWORD: KeyCloakPassword1234 KEYCLOAK_ADMIN: admin KEYCLOAK_ADMIN_PASSWORD: KeyCloakPassword1234 keycloak_db: image: mariadb:lts-jammy environment: MYSQL_ROOT_PASSWORD: KeyCloakPassword1234 MYSQL_DATABASE: keycloak MYSQL_USER: keycloak_docker MYSQL_PASSWORD: KeyCloakPassword1234 restart: always volumes: - keycloak-db:/var/lib/mysql volumes: keycloak-db:

 This set up is for a dev server.
-For production use, you need to use start instead of start-dev, and may need to configure Java keystore for SSL, as well as other security settings.
+For production use, you need to use `start` instead of `start-dev`, and may need to configure Java keystore for SSL, as well as other security settings.

 • view-users